 Hood Canal is in Washington and connects to Puget Sound.
 Anthropogenic water and noise pollution from industry are problems.
-Kip Taylor from Parkland, a former major in the Marines who for three decades has seen this.
+Kip Taylor from Parkland, a former major in the Army Special Forces and attended Pacific Lutheran University, and for three decades saw the degradation of Hood Canal.
 Richard (Rick) Hicks from Seattle, a multi-disciplined freelancer and University of Washington graduate advertised on Craigslist.org for CAD and GIS services, and Mr. Taylor answered the ad and we got together to design a fish ladder for use in the canal.
 For the pollution issue, and oxygenation tunnel for low dissolved oxygen (DO) areas from Puget Sound to Hood Canal the designs were put into CAD drawings documented for mapping placement.
 See the bottom of the page for drawings.
 View or download the Sea Grant detailed article on the problem below.

 One approach is to add an oxygenation/aeration tunnel from Puget Sound to Hood Canal underground to Case Inlet/North Bay (fig. 3, 4 & 5).
 Alternate configurations are possible with the figures and links below.
 A major concern is keeping the water passage free from debris including silt and sand with no way to know without scaled testing.